Authorization

 # Valid values: v1

-# Required only if matchConditions are specified, no default value
+# Required, no default value

 matchConditionSubjectAccessReviewVersion: v1